 Since 1976, the Chamber has worked continually to be the preferred advocate and recognized voice of business in Harford County through member services and programs.
-And it is succeeding – with over 800 member businesses, the Harford County Chamber of Commerce is one of the largest and most active chambers in Maryland.
+And it is succeeding, the Harford County Chamber of Commerce is one of the largest and most active chambers in Maryland.
 The Chamber brings opportunities to companies of all sizes; with eighty percent of its members staffing less than 25 employees, it is easy to see why local businesses turn to the Chamber for affordable ways to grow their connections.

 Values of the Harford County Chamber

 We are the principal organization that recognizes opportunity, provides solutions, and mobilizes resources to ensure a thriving, prosperous community.

 We are respectful of our history, past commitments and dedicated to our community members.

 We are visionary and future-oriented; we ask what is possible and challenge ourselves to ask if there is a better way.

 We rise above self-interest and make decisions in the best interest of the community.

 We connect people, community resources, and commerce to develop the economic success of Harford County.

 We provide representation by influencing decisions that assist our members; we are a voice for our constituents.
 We take positions on issues; actively engaging our members, the community, local government and elected officials.